jyturley/cooking/main/README.md

 2tbsp  Sesame Oil
        Roughly chopped cilantro as garnish.
 ```
+- The peppers can be anything.
+In fact, a larger fleshier pepper would be preferrable to give it the carmelized texture.
+However, the heat of the 2 thai bird chilis is very important, so try to match that.

 ### Instructions
 1. Combine salt and water to make a brine.
 Cut eggplants into pieces and let it soak for 15-20min.
 Ideally, keep the eggplants skin-side up so the fleshy part is in contact with the salt water.